Skip to main content

 “Ireland has a thriving health-tech sector with 14 of the 15 global companies here and hundreds of start-ups coming out of Enterprise Ireland.
 We aim to help harness this expertise for the system and patients.”

 There is a growing interest in leveraging emerging technology for the health care field.
-Spectrum.Life CTO Gary Coffey, speaking with SiliconRepublic.com earlier this year, said that the health-tech sector is poised for some “groundbreaking” advancements, changing the way we approach healthcare.
+Spectrum.Life CTO Gary Coffey, speaking with SiliconRepublic.com earlier this year, said that the health-tech sector is poised for some “groundbreaking” advancements, changing the way we approach medical innovations in healthcare.”.

 Innovation in the health service is badly needed.
 A recent EU e-health study put Ireland’s e-health offering in the beginner category along with Romania and Czechia in terms of enabling citizen access to health data electronically.